metabase/metabase/docs/enterprise-guide/customizing-drill-through.md

 Note that you can refer to *any* column in the table here, not just the column whose drill-through behavior you're customizing.
 When you click on a cell, it will insert the value of all referenced columns *in that same row* into your URL.
 This could let us do things like make clicking on a product's *name* go to a custom destination, but reference the product's *ID* in the URL.

-This comes in handy when linking to a dashboard or question with multiple filters: your link template could for example reference two values for two filters in the dashboard you're linking to, like this so, `http://YOUR-METABASE-LOCATION.com/dashboard/5?name={{NAME}}&id={{ID}}`, where `name` and `id` are the filters.
+This comes in handy when linking to a dashboard or question with multiple filters: your link template could for example reference two values for two filters in the dashboard you're linking to, like this so, `http://YOUR-METABASE-LOCATION.com/dashboard/5?name={% raw %}{{NAME}}{% endraw %}&id={% raw %}{{ID}}{% endraw %}`, where `name` and `id` are the filters.
 Note the ampersand `&` between the two filters in the link; you can string together any number of filters in your link templates by putting an ampersand between them.

 **Customizing link text**

 You can also optionally customize what text should be displayed in each cell of this column.
 You can also use the double braces variable syntax here.
 The way we've used this in the example above is to refer to the value of our `Product ID` column in a sentence that makes it clearer what will happen when the cell is clicked.
-So `Look up {{PRODUCT_ID}} in our catalog` gets turned into `Look up Awesome Concrete Shoes in our catalog` in the corresponding cell.
+So `Look up {% raw %}{{PRODUCT_ID}}{% endraw %} in our catalog` gets turned into `Look up Awesome Concrete Shoes in our catalog` in the corresponding cell.

 ---

-## Next: SAML SSO
+## Next: Copying contents of one Metabase instance to another
-Find out how to enable [SAML-based SSO](authenticating-with-saml.md).
+Learn how to use [serialization](serialization.md) to create and load data dumps of the contents of a Metabase instance.